 For example: `ob ject (noun)- a thing

 ob `ject (verb) – to disagree to something

 1) Use any of the sentences on any of the pages of our English accent training course, and also in the dialogues section that have words of more than one syllable in them.

 Listen to the trainer in our course say the sentence, and mark the stressed and de-stressed syllables in the longer words -remember in the stressed syllable you can hear the vowel said clearly, and in the de-stressed one it sounds like a short ‘u’, the schwa vowel.

 Mimic the trainer’s production including mimicking exactly how the vowels sound including the pitch rise and fall etc., Make sure you are noticing and saying the stress and de-stressed vowels correctly, for the rhythm of the words.
 The advantage of having auditory training with a trainer say whole sentences, is you make a new recording of how you need to sound for your new English pronunciation in your head, so you can recall it when you need.
 When you can recall the correct sound of English, it is easier for your mouth to sound like that.

 Also look in the section in our course called “Sentences for working with stress and meaning.”

 2) If you are not sure how a long word is pronounced for English stress and rhythm, type it into lingorado.com/ipa/ for the British accent and the American accent and you can hear how to pronounce it.
 Then, practise saying it in a sentence you make up, and make sure you say the word in the sentence with the right stress and rhythm.

 For The Australian accent and stress patterns, write the word you want to know how to stress in the comments section below and I will reply with the answer.

-Don’t forget to look for Part 3 of my English accent training stress and intonation series next week.
+Click here for Part 3 of my English accent training stress and intonation series.